nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 - Get and modify the data returned by a `useShape()` or `useDiscrete()` hook inside of a component.
 - For graph ORMs (no 2-way binding):
     - [`getObjects(shapeType, scope)`](#getobjects) Gets all object with the given shape type within the `scope`.
 The returned objects are _not_ `DeepSignal` objects - modifications to them do not trigger updates and changes from other sources do not update the returned object.
     - [`insertObject(shapeType, object)`](#insertobject): A convenience function to add objects of a given shape to the database.
-While with `useShape()` and `OrmSubscription`, you can just add objects to the returned set or `subscription.signalObject`, respectively.
+While with `useShape()` and `RdfOrmSubscription`, you can just add objects to the returned set or `subscription.signalObject`, respectively.
-      This function spares you of creating an `OrmSubscription` and can be used outside of components, where you can't call `useShape`.
+      This function spares you of creating an `RdfOrmSubscription` and can be used outside of components, where you can't call `useShape`.

-### The (Discrete)OrmSubscription Class
+### The (Rdf|Discrete)OrmSubscription Class

-You can establish subscriptions outside of frontend components using the (Discrete)OrmSubscription class.
-DiscreteOrmSubscriptions are scoped to one document, (RDF-based) OrmSubscriptions can have a `Scope` of more than one document and require a shape type.
+You can establish subscriptions outside of frontend components using the (Discrete|Rdf)OrmSubscription class.
+DiscreteOrmSubscriptions are scoped to one document, RdfOrmSubscriptions can have a `Scope` of more than one document and require a shape type.
 Once a subscription is established, its `.readyPromise` resolves and the `.signalObject` contains the 2-way bound data.

-You can create a new subscription using `(Discrete)OrmSubscription.getOrCreate()`.
+You can create a new subscription using `(Discrete|Rdf)OrmSubscription.getOrCreate()`.
 If a subscription with the same document or scope exists already, a reference to that object is returned.
 Otherwise, a new one is created.
 This pooling is especially useful when more than one frontend component subscribes to the same data and scope by calling `useShape()` or `useDiscrete()`.
 This reduces load and the data is available instantly.

 Subscriptions are open until `.close()` is called on all references of this object.
 The `useShape` and `useDiscrete` hooks call `.close()` on their reference when their component unmounts.